vnt-github/cs238p/lectures/13_file_systems.md

 - maintains state of the journal.
 - outstanding: the number of outstanding transactions.
     - to be committed all at once.
+    - because you can execute multiple transaction in parallel.
+    - multiple different processes can do multiple system calls in parallel.
 - committing: flag weather the transaction is committing.
     - all subsequent system call will have to wait for transaction to commit.
 - start: which block number on the disk we have the first available space for storing the logging transactiona.